maktoobgar/scene_manager/README.md

 **Recently Added**:

+* [X] Ability to limit how much deep scene manager is allowed to record previous scenes which affects in changing scene to `back`(previous scene) functionality
 * [X] Ability to hide scenes in a list (Just Godot4)
 * [X] Ignoring a specific scene in ignores list section is possible (Just Godot4)